bengscott2/tech_test_bank/README.md

 ### Approach
 My approach will be to TDD a program that will allow the user to interact with it inside of a REPL such as IRB.
 The program will have clear, concise code that will be easily expandable.

+Write methods for deposit and withdrawal
+Write a printer method
+REFACTOR

 ### To Get Started
 Clone this repo